PsuAstro528/Spring2019-website-src/content/lessons/week1/how-to-use-aci.md

     + Near the upper right, there's a _New_ button, from which you can create a new blank notebook using Julia 1.0.2 or access a terminal or text editor.
     + If you'd like to create a blank notebook, then choose _New.Julia 1.0.2_
     + A new browser tab should open where you can work with a notebook interactively.
-    + Do your work, remembering to save your notebook after key edits and before you quite.
+    + Do your work, remembering to save your notebook after key edits and before you quit.
 - When you're done, close notebook tabs and click logout in upper right (of the Jupyter server session).
 - Go back to the "My Interactive Sessions" tab in the ACI Portal, click "Delete" for this Sessions and confirm.